MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Background

 \subsection{\Pdmps{} as continuous limit of Metropolis moves and delayed-rejection bounces}

-In contrast to deterministic Hamiltonian dynamics, PDMPs are continuous time stochastic processes which achieve guided exploration of the original parameter space through an auxiliary velocity variable $\velo$.
-PDMPs target the joint distribution $\pi(\pos) \pi(\velo)$ by combining deterministic dynamics with an inhomogeneous Poisson process that causes random changes in velocity.
+In contrast to deterministic Hamiltonian dynamics, \PDMP{}s are stochastic processes which achieve guided exploration of the original parameter space through an auxiliary velocity variable $\velo$. \PDMP[1]s target the joint distribution $\pi(\pos) \pi(\velo)$ by combining deterministic dynamics with an inhomogeneous Poisson process that causes random changes in velocity.

-A general class of PDMPs, which subsumes a number of prominent examples, is presented by \citet{vanetti2017piecewise} and is given the name, unfortunately for the nomenclature, Hamiltonian PD-MCMC.
-These PDMPs are so called because they use Hamiltonian dynamics as their deterministic components.
-Different choices of potential energy $\Us(\pos)$ given rise to different variants but the kinetic energy is fixed as $K(\velo) = \lVert \velo \rVert ^2/2$, corresponding to the standard Gaussian distribution for $\velo$.
-Hamiltonian PD-MCMC hence uses the deterministic dynamics
+A general class of \PDMP{}s, which subsumes a number of prominent examples, is presented by \citet{vanetti2017piecewise} and is given the name Hamiltonian \PDMCMC{}.
+These \PDMP{}s are so called because they use Hamiltonian dynamics as their deterministic components.
+Different choices of potential energy $U(\pos)$ give rise to different variants, but the kinetic energy is fixed as $K(\velo) = \lVert \velo \rVert ^2/2$, corresponding to the standard Gaussian distribution for $\velo$.
+Hamiltonian \PDMCMC{} hence uses the deterministic dynamics

-We note that referring to the auxiliary variable as ``velocity" here is appropriate since the notions of momentum and velocity in Hamiltonian dynamics coincide when assuming the standard Gaussian density for the auxiliary variable.
+We note that referring to the auxiliary variable as ``velocity'' is appropriate here since the notions of momentum and velocity in Hamiltonian dynamics coincide when assuming the standard Gaussian for the auxiliary variable.
 In other words, if we define the auxiliary variable as ``momentum'' $\mo$ and the quantity $\frac{\partial}{\partial \mo} K(\mo)$ providing the time derivative $\diff x/\diff t$ in Equation \eqref{eq:hamildynam} as ``velocity'' $\velo$, then we indeed have $\mo = \velo$ when $K(\mo)= -\log \pi(\mo) = \lVert \mo \rVert^2/2$.